jacderida/devbox/README.md

 # devbox
 Defines my personal development environment in Ansible.

+Anything provisioned here is done so from public sources like Github.
+For anything private, such as pSSH keys, AWS keys and so on, will be done as a separate step.
+For that reason, it may be necessary to run the dotfiles bootstrap after again, after those private aspects have been defined.

 ## Development and Testing

 Vagrant can be used for development and testing.
 There's a Vagrantfile configured to run the Ansible localhost provisioner and apply the playbook.
 Just run `vagrant up` in the directory.